-What is build to rent
+What is build to rent?

-Last updated: March 2024 | 3 min read
+Last updated: May 2024 | 3 min read

-What does 'build to rent' mean?
+What exactly is 'build to rent'?

-Build to rent refers to residential properties specifically constructed for renting rather than selling.
-These developments offer tenants long-term rental agreements, providing stability often absent in the private rental market.
 Build to rent properties are usually owned and managed by one company, ensuring a more streamlined tenant experience and consistent standards across the development.

-This concept stands out in the UK housing market, offering a distinct approach to renting.
-Build to rent developments often feature modern amenities and shared spaces designed to foster a sense of community among residents.
-By focusing on renters' needs, these properties offer an alternative to traditional private rental options and help meet growing housing demands.
+This concept stands out in the UK housing market: build to rent developments often feature modern amenities and shared spaces designed to foster a sense of community among residents.

-Origins and evolution in the UK property market
+Origins and evolution in the UK

 The origins of build to rent in the UK trace back to the early 21st century, growing from a need to provide more rental housing.
 This was a response to changing demographics, economic factors, and the evolving preferences of those who rent homes.
-Historically, the UK property market centred around buying.
-However, shifts in affordability, lifestyle choices, and job mobility have seen a rise in renting.

 Developments in national planning policy framework and the growing involvement of institutions like the British Property Federation catalysed the growth of the build to rent sector.

-The market has evolved with a focus on providing affordable private rent homes as part of wider developments.
+The market has evolved with a focus on providing affordable rented homes as part of wider developments.
 Through collaborations between rent developers, local authorities, and planning bodies, build to rent has grown into a fast-growing sector within the UK's rental market.
 It caters to the need for high-quality, professionally managed rental options.

 The evolution of build to rent is marked by a growing emphasis on creating not just homes, but also communities.
 This trend includes developments offering communal spaces, green areas, and amenities like gyms and event spaces.
-These features are increasingly integral to build to rent properties, differentiating them from traditional rental options and reflecting the modern tenant's desires for convenience and quality of life.

-Comparing traditional rental properties and build to rent homes
+Comparing traditional rental properties to BTR homes

-Build to rent homes represent a distinct category within the UK's rental sector.
-Unlike traditional rental properties, typically owned by private landlords with diverse portfolios, build to rent properties are developed and managed by a single entity.
+Unlike traditional rental properties, normally owned by private landlords with diverse portfolios, build to rent properties are developed and managed by a single entity.
 This ownership structure ensures a uniform quality and service standard across these homes.

 You'll often find build to rent homes in larger developments, designed with the specific needs of renters in mind.
-These might include additional amenities like concierge services or communal living spaces.

 On the other hand, traditional rental properties can range from individual flats in converted houses to purpose-built apartments, with management varying significantly between landlords.
-These properties are often scattered across different locations and lack the communal focus of build to rent developments.

-One key difference you might notice is in the lease agreements.
-Build to rent schemes frequently offer longer tenancy terms, providing more stability compared to the traditional six to twelve-month contracts commonly found in the private rented sector.
+BTR schemes frequently offer longer tenancy terms, providing more stability compared to the traditional six to twelve-month contracts commonly found in the private rented sector.

 The impact of build to rent on the UK rental market

 The emergence of build to rent developments has begun reshaping the landscape of the UK rental market.
-Build to rent schemes contribute to providing affordable housing in urban areas, where the demand for quality rental homes often exceeds supply.
-Such developments align with the national affordable housing policy, aiming to balance the rental sector's growth with housing affordability.
+BTR schemes contribute to providing affordable housing in urban areas, where the demand for quality rental homes often exceeds supply.

 By introducing more professionally managed rental homes into the market, build to rent developments can lead to enhanced living experiences for tenants.
-These schemes often prioritize creating a sense of community among residents, something less emphasised in traditional rental properties.
-Moreover, build to rent operators typically adhere to the International Valuations Standard Committee's guidelines, promising more transparent and fair practices concerning rent increases and service charges.
+These schemes often prioritise creating a sense of community among residents.

-Amenities and communal facilities unique to build to rent
+Amenities and facilities unique to BTR

 Build to rent properties often stand out for their extensive amenities.
-Typically, these properties offer more than traditional rent homes.
 Residents in build to rent developments usually have access to facilities like gyms, rooftop terraces, and lounges.
 These features create a more community-focused living environment.
-Modern conveniences, such as parcel collection services or housekeeping, are common.
-Their presence aims to simplify daily life for tenants.

-Some build to rent schemes take amenities a step further.
-Luxuries like on-site cinemas, concierge services, and high-speed broadband come standard.
 Green spaces and recreational areas often feature, too.
 These cater to a variety of lifestyle needs, encouraging a balance of social interaction and personal relaxation.

-Design and management in build to rent properties differ significantly from traditional rental properties.
 Build to rent developers usually aim for modern, high-quality construction.
 These properties often feature contemporary design elements.
 Thoughtful layouts maximise space and light, enhancing living comfort.
 Many developments also focus on sustainability, incorporating eco-friendly materials and energy-efficient systems.

 Management is another area where build to rent properties shine.
-A single entity typically manages these developments.
-This approach contrasts with the multiple landlords scenario often seen in standard rental markets.
-Consistent, professional management means issues are generally addressed more promptly and efficiently.
-Renters benefit from a more streamlined and reliable service.
+A single entity manages these developments.
+This approach contrasts with the multiple landlords seen in standard rental markets.

 Build to rent management teams frequently provide additional support and services.
 These might include maintenance and repair services, sometimes available 24/7.
 This level of service ensures a hassle-free living experience for tenants.

-In build to rent developments, management teams also play a pivotal role in community engagement.
+In build to rent developments, management teams also play a role in community engagement.
 They often organise and oversee events and initiatives to strengthen the local community spirit.
 This proactive role in enhancing tenant experience sets build to rent properties apart from their counterparts.

 Build to rent (BTR) developments in the UK have seen a notable rise in recent years.
 This surge connects directly to changing lifestyles and housing needs.
 Particularly in urban areas, the demand for rental properties that blend convenience, modernity, and community living has driven this growth.
-Surveys show a significant shift towards renting rather than owning, especially among younger demographics and professionals in cities like London and Manchester.

 In response, construction companies and developers are increasingly focusing on BTR projects.
 Unlike traditional rental properties, these developments are specifically designed for renters.
 They often include a mix of private market rent homes and affordable private rent units.
-As of my last update in April 2023, the construction of BTR properties continued to flourish, with numerous projects underway in various UK cities, particularly in East London.

-Forecasting the future of build to rent in the UK
+Future of build to rent in the UK

 This trend is likely to be bolstered by the ongoing challenges many face in stepping onto the property ladder.
 The combination of high deposit requirements for owner occupation and the appeal of community-centric, professionally managed rental homes underpins this prediction.

-Furthermore, emerging trends such as family-friendly tenancies and longer tenancy agreements in BTR developments indicate a maturation of the sector, appealing not just to young professionals, but also to families and older renters.
+The emerging trends such as family-friendly tenancies and longer tenancy agreements in BTR developments indicate a maturation of the sector, appealing not just to young professionals, but also to families and older renters.

 With local authorities increasingly recognising the community benefit of BTR schemes, it's likely that future planning guidance will continue to support this growth.
 The sector's adaptability to changing demographics and lifestyle needs will likely keep it at the forefront of the UK's rental market.